 Adata is a Taiwanese memory and storage manufacturer found in year 2001, by Simon Chen.
 It has core competency in making DRAM, USB Drivers, Powerbanks, Solid State drives, digital frames and memory cards.
 It has operations in Europe, Asia and America.

 Design and Looks for the Power Bank

-The power bank is more rectangular and has black and green color with blue led light.
-The power bank is not small in size in fact it is long and measures close to 14 cm the width and height is low compared to some of the other 10,000 mah power banks.
+The power bank is more rectangular and has a black and green color with blue led light.
+The power bank is not small in size in fact it is long and measures close to 14 cm the width and height are low compared to some of the other 10,000 mah power banks.

-The PT100 has a power on Indicator Led at the top which tells you when the power is on and charging is in progress.
+The PT100 has power on Indicator Led at the top which tells you when the power is on and charging is in progress.

 There are 2 USB ports and you can charge two smartphones simultaneously using the Adata PT100, the USB ports have 5V/1A and 5V/2.1 A specifications.

-The input port that is required to charge the Adata PT-100 requires normal 5V/2A charger.
+The input port that is required to charge the Adata PT-100 requires a normal 5V/2A charger.
 The model we used is Adata PB-PT100-BG AD 10000 mAh.